compassdao/docs/how-to-use/compasssafe/for-devs/exectransactionfrommodule.md

 In this example, we are using `TypeScript` as the programming language.
 Please install the following dependencies first:

 * [web3.js](https://web3js.readthedocs.io/en/v1.7.4/)
+* @ethereumjs/tx
-* ethereumjs-tx
+* @ethereumjs/common

-Let's simulate the "+New Position" function on Uniswap on the Goerli network, adding a new LP position for USDC-WETH pair.
+Let's simulate the "+New Position" function on Uniswap on the Goerli network, adding a new LP position for UNI-WETH pair.

 We will use the `mint` method of the [NonfungiblePositionManager](https://goerli.etherscan.io/address/0xC36442b4a4522E871399CD717aBDD847Ab11FE88) contract.
 Please first set the [Role](../set-role.md) and [Member](../set-member.md).  (for the detailed method and parameters, you may refer to the Best Practice of [Uniswap](../best-practices/defi-dex-uniswap-v3.md))